EmmaRiTr/Catalogue_pottery/README.md

 # Catalogue_pottery
-These codes can be used to create a catalogue of archaeological artefacts using a latex editor.
+These scripts can be used to create a catalogue of archaeological artefacts using a latex editor.

 This work is licensed under Creative Commons Attribution 4.0 (CC-BY-4.0) which means it can be used freely and modified under the condition that it is attributed to its author - Emma Richard-Trémeau.